 There was an tiny old man standing outside one small shop.
-"Gruener's" was painted on the window.
+“Gruener’s” in an arch over a pocket watch and “Fine watches and Repair” underneath, was painted on the window.
 He was smoking a Sherlock pipe ... you know the kind, big wood bowl with a perforated hinged lid lined in Meerschaum with a crooked hard rubber stem.
 He had frameless rectangular glasses pushed up on his forehead, with a loupe for his right eye, and a leather apron, with a multitude of pockets full of tiny files and screwdrivers, hung from his neck and tied around his bulging waist.
 He was wreathed in smoke that circled around his head like smoke from a fire, or a cauldron.

 “You are Dafid,” he muttered.
 His lips didn’t even move, he just mumbled it.
 The German accent was unmistakable.